cataseven/Statistics-Graph-Chart-Card/README.md

 ```

 When `group_by` is set to `date`, `week`, `month`, or `year`, the card fetches data using native HA statistics periods (`period: 'day'`, `'week'`, `'month'`).
 Year mode fetches monthly data and aggregates client-side.
 This enables the `change` aggregate field and bypasses the database retention limit — you can display a full year of data even if your recorder purge is set to 10 days.

+### Auto-Routing to Long-Term Statistics

+Even in `interval` mode with short ranges (`hours_to_show ≤ 24`), the card auto-routes to long-term statistics in two cases:

+1. **Any entity declares `statistic_id` explicitly** — the user vouches that the entity has long-term statistics available.
+Useful for entities that exist only in the statistics database (Gazpar, Linky, etc.) or for forcing the route.
+2. **`hours_to_show > 240`** (≈ 10 days, the typical recorder retention) — statistics is the only source that can serve the range, so the card switches automatically.

+In both cases the route is **conditional on every relevant entity having long-term statistics available** — meaning a `state_class` of `measurement`, `total`, or `total_increasing`, or an explicit `statistic_id`.
+If any entity in the card lacks LTS, the route falls back to the regular history API to keep that entity working.

+When the requested range exceeds 10 days but some entities lack LTS, a console warning is printed once listing the offending entities and explaining how to enable `state_class` in HA.

 ### Graph Start Anchoring